Esukhia/teachingtibetan.com/docs/reception/reading_leisure.md

 <!-- div:right-panel -->

-> Can follow changes of topic of factual TV news items, and form an idea of the main content.
+> Can understand short narratives and descriptions of someone’s life composed in simple language.
+Can understand what is happening in a photo story (e.g. in a lifestyle magazine) and form an impression of what the characters are like.
+Can understand much of the information provided in a short description of a person (e.g. a celebrity).
+Can understand the main point of a short article reporting an event that follows a predictable pattern (e.g. the Oscars), provided it is composed clearly in simple language.

 <details>